cakephp/docs/en/core-utility-libraries/app.rst

     }

-If your vendor library does not use classes, and instead provides functions, you can configure composer to load these files at the beginning of each request using the ``files`` autoloading strategy::
+If your vendor library does not use classes, and instead provides functions, you can configure Composer to load these files at the beginning of each request using the ``files`` autoloading strategy::

     "autoload": {